 Hibernation feature, when turned on, creates hyberfil.sys file which takes about the size of the RAM installed on your PC.
 For instance, if your PC is equipped with 8 GB of RAM, the hibernation feature takes about 7 GB of disk space.

 Remember that hibernation feature is turned on by default in Windows 10 but it’s not added to the Start menu by default.
 So, make sure that it’s turned off if you don’t use it.
+And if you don’t want to turn it off, consider reducing the size of the hibernation file.

 Here is how to disable the hibernation feature